 This is especially true for animals that have just been bought.

-Change of environment, moving to a new place of residence negatively affects the psychological state of the pet.
+Change of environment, moving to a new place of residence negatively affects the psychological state of your guinea pigs.

 He gets nervous in anticipation of something new, which is a strong stressor.